 Jul 09 Today we start our day with a visit to the famous Salt Mines of Wieliczka, a splendid 3-mile long underground complex of chambers, chapels and statues sculpted from salt.
 In the afternoon we explore Cracow, the ancient capital of Poland.
 We visit the Market Place, St. Mary’s Church, where you may pray before the extraordinary Wit Stwosz altar.
 The surroundings of the square have remained unchanged for almost 700 years and contain buildings of historic value such as the Town Hall Tower, the Cloth Hall and the Wawel Castle.
 Mass .Dinner and overnight in Cracow.

-Jul 11 From Cracow we continue to Prague.
+Jul 11 Today, we continue to Prague.
 Upon arrival we start our tour of the city with the Castle District where we tour built in 14th century gothic St. Vitus Cathedral, St. George Basilica and Golden Way, picturesque street lined with tiny, colourful houses.
 These houses were built into the castle’s fortifications around the end of the 16th century.
 Mass in one of Prague’s churches.
 We also stop at Wenceslas Square, city’s main square, witness of many historical events.
 Dinner and overnight in Prague.

 Jul 12 Full day in Prague.
 We celebrate Mass at the Church of Our Lady of Victory and see the renowned statue of the Infant Jesus of Prague.
 After mass we continue our tour to Lesser Town – we see St. Nicholas Church and we cross the medieval Charles Bridge.
 We See landmarks of Prague’s Old Town – the elegant tower of the Town Hall with the world famous Astronomical Clock and the Church of Our Lady before Týn, Some free time in the afternoon for shopping.
 Dinner and overnight in Prague.